JohnMTorgerson/FleetFlotTheTweetBot/README.md

 * Possibly reply to twitter links in the text of a self post?
 * Possibly reply to twitter links in comments?

-Written in Python 3 using the following modules: praw(3), tweepy, imgurpython, and gfycat
+Written in Python 3 using the following modules: PRAW (5.2.0), Tweepy, Imgurpython, and Gfycat